wesleycamargo/azure-docs.pt-br/articles/storage/common/storage-client-side-encryption-python.md

 ---
 title: Criptografia do lado do cliente com Python para o Armazenamento do Microsoft Azure | Microsoft Docs
-description: "A Biblioteca do cliente do Armazenamento do Azure para Python dá suporte à criptografia do lado do cliente para segurança máxima para seus aplicativos do Armazenamento do Azure."
+description: A Biblioteca do cliente do Armazenamento do Azure para Python dá suporte à criptografia do lado do cliente para segurança máxima para seus aplicativos do Armazenamento do Azure.
 services: storage
 documentationcenter: python
 author: lakasa